bbdataviz/Human-Centered-Narrative-Visualization-Research/README.md

-# “Visualizing untold stories through a human lens”
+# Human-Centered-Narrative-Visualization-Research

-This repository documents the research and design process that led to the development of the HG Story.
-It contains the original narrative visualization prototypes, data processing pipeline, design iterations, and supplementary material associated with the Master's thesis and subsequent IEEE VIS publication.
+This repository documents the research and design process that led to the development of the **HG Story**.
+It contains the original narrative visualization prototypes, data processing pipeline, design iterations, and supplementary material associated with my Master's thesis and the subsequent IEEE VIS publication.

+The project began in 2023 at the University of Bergen as the visualization research project *"Visualizing Untold Stories through a Human Lens"*.
+It evolved through several research phases, including iterative prototype development, user studies, and empirical evaluation, before culminating in the modern React-based **HG Story** web application.

-An interactive web application exploring how data visualization and narrative design can communicate personal experiences behind medical data.
+The research explores how narrative visualization and human-centered design can communicate the personal experiences behind medical data.
+As a case study, it focuses on **Hyperemesis gravidarum (HG)**, a severe pregnancy condition, using data from the **Norwegian Mother, Father and Child Cohort Study (MoBa)**.

-The project focuses on Hyperemesis gravidarum (HG), a severe pregnancy condition, using data from the Norwegian Mother, Father and Child Cohort Study (MoBa).
-Built with HTML5, CSS3, JavaScript, and D3.js, the application combines interactive visualizations, illustration, animation, and storytelling elements to create an accessible and emotionally engaging experience.
+The original prototypes were developed using **HTML5, CSS3, JavaScript, and D3.js**, combining interactive visualizations, illustration, animation, and storytelling techniques to create accessible and emotionally engaging data stories.

 ---